Protect yourself from scams

 - What is your name and what company do you represent?

 - What is your address?

-the person.
-Even if they answer all these questions, be cautious
+Even if they answer all the above questions, be cautious and

 Always do your own research on a company before you deal with

 them.
 Check whether company is real by calling their publicly

 listed phone number.
 Don't rely on the information they give you in

 emails or over the phone - find this information separately (via an

 internet search or phone book).
 This is the most important check